Our Mouse Control Tests

 If you use your mouse for work, everyday browsing, or casual gaming

-These days, most mouse sensors have fairly wide CPI ranges and are more than accurate and sensitive enough for various uses.
-If you only use a mouse for work, everyday browsing, and casual gaming, you're very unlikely to notice any CPI variation or accuracy errors, and your best bet will be to settle on using a CPI setting that feels most comfortable to you.
+Virtually all mice have fairly wide CPI ranges and are more than accurate and sensitive enough for various uses.
+If you use a mouse for work, browsing, or casual games, you're extremely unlikely to notice CPI variation or accuracy errors, so your best bet is to choose a CPI that feels most comfortable.

-Using a lower CPI setting is most helpful if you need to make fairly slow and accurate movements.
-Photo editing is a good example where a lower CPI setting can be helpful.
+Lower CPI settings are generally more comfortable if you need to make fairly slow and accurate movements.
+Photo editing is a good example of how a lower CPI setting can be helpful.
 On the other hand, if you have limited desk space or prefer making cursor movements that are faster but not quite as accurate, you may want to try a higher CPI setting.
-Most people find a CPI somewhere in the range of 400 CPI – 3000 CPI to be most comfortable.
-Note that if you use a very high-resolution display, using lower CPI settings will likely not feel sensitive enough, and we recommend a mouse with at least a maximum CPI of 2000 or more.
+Note that if you use a very high-resolution display, using lower CPI settings will likely not feel sensitive enough, and we recommend a mouse with at least a maximum CPI of 2000.

 If you play fast-paced, competitive games or you frequently use different mice

-It's less problematic if a mouse has higher CPI variation error values, provided the variation errors between speeds and CPI settings are fairly consistent.
-A mouse with more inconsistent deviations between speeds or CPI settings is more difficult to get used to.
-If you only use one mouse for gaming, it's important to note that provided a mouse has fairly consistent CPI variation, you can get used to its characteristics given time and practice.
-However, if you frequently switch between different mice and one or more of them have higher CPI variation error rates, it is difficult to build muscle memory and habituate your movements to account for their varying inaccuracies.
+It's less of a problem if a mouse has higher CPI variation error values as long as the variation between speeds and CPI settings is consistent.
+Inconsistent deviations make a mouse harder to adapt to.
+If you stick to one mouse for gaming, you can usually adjust to its characteristics quickly if its CPI variation is reasonably consistent, and it won't impact your performance.
+Frequent switching between different mice, especially if one or more have high variation error rates, makes it difficult to build muscle memory and adapt your movements to their inaccuracies.

 Lastly, despite ever-growing CPI ranges advertised by mouse manufacturers, having a mouse with the highest maximum CPI setting isn't necessarily an advantage.
 It's more important that the mouse you choose has good variation values rather than the widest possible CPI range.